 To Kill A Mockingbird – Harper Lee

 Now, more than ever, storytelling that explores our understanding of race and power is vital – regardless of whether you’re fourteen or forty.
 If you read To Kill A Mockingbird carefully, you’ll notice that, even though the story is mediated through the experiences of young people, Scout recounts it as an adult; it’s one long flashback, and a nifty narrative style.
 You’re in a position, as an adult, to pick up on things like that, and you’ll appreciate the prose all the more for it.
 Plus, you might want to give yourself a refresher if you’re planning to read Go Set A Watchman, set twenty years after the events in the original book.
-Check out my full review of Harper Lee’s modern American classic here.
+Read my full review here.

 Fahrenheit 451 – Ray Bradbury